Do You Believe?

 ‘Obscene things scrawled on all the letters and paperwork in the house, newspapers full of human shit all over the floors, rubbish everywhere and the curtains were closed all the time.
 Your Aunt had to bang on the connecting wall to get rescued and she was surrounded by her own shit.’

-A very nervous, quite gentle lady told me these things and we talked for over an hour, she despairs of Sharon ever getting caught as ‘social services promised that they would send a file to Yorkshire, but they couldn’t have could they?’
+A very nervous, quite gentle lady told me these things and we talked for over an hour, she despairs of Susan ever getting caught as ‘social services promised that they would send a file to Yorkshire, but they couldn’t have could they?’

 We talked a lot and she has volunteered to write a statement and take it to court if necessary.